Water is one of BC’s most important natural resources and must be managed appropriately to protect both human and ecosystem health.

 Clean and safe water for drinking is essential to maintain our health and well-being.

-Water quality guidelines are developed for various parameters to protect water used for drinking.
+Water quality guidelines are benchmarks for water quality parameters to protect drinking water sources.

 Community watersheds are designated areas that require special management practices to reduce the impacts of forest, range, and oil and gas activities on drinking water sources.

 Recreational water provides opportunities for exercise, play and relaxation.